 The Foundation has previously funded transport costs for a disability group and a youth development programme for young people with Spina Bifida and Hydrocephalus.

-Only one funds are open to individuals:
+Funds open to individuals:

 Groups should apply using the General Grants Application form which can be downloaded from their website.